ibm-cloud-docs/openwhisk/binding_services.md

 For more information about passing parameters to an action or package and how credentials are affected during `update` operations, see [Working with parameters](./parameters.html#pass-params-action).

 If you change the name of the org or space that contains entities, then a namespace is created with the new name.
-The entities that your old namespace contained are not visible in the new namespace and are scheduled to be deleted.
-If you made the change by accident, you can quickly revert it and you might be able to save your entities before they are deleted.
+The entities that your old namespace contained aren't visible in the new namespace and are scheduled to be deleted.
+If you made the change accidentally, you can revert it and you might be able to save your entities before they are deleted.
 {: tip}